4 ways to handle back-to-school shopping -- without credit

 Back-to-school season is a costly time of year for parents: your kids need school supplies, new clothes and money for lunch.
 The key to avoiding a financial headache that could last all semester is staying organized, say financial experts who are also parents.

 "It's super expensive, and it's a hectic time, not just because they're going back to school, but other activities start up, too, like hockey, swimming lessons or piano classes," says Mark Kalinowski, a Calgary-based credit counsellor with the Credit Counselling Society.
-He's also the father of a 10-year-old and a 12-year-old.
+He's also the father of two school-aged children.

 |Sidebar: How to negotiate